-- b.
+- a.
+Recipient must be eligible for Nevada Medicaid or NCU services. - b.
 Emergency medical transportation must be: - 1.
 Medically necessary. - 2.
-In accordance with the recipient's medical condition and needs. - 1.3.
+In accordance with the recipient's medical condition and needs. - 3.
 To the nearest, appropriate Medicaid health care provider or appropriate medical facility.